Diagnosis

 • Is it safe for me to get pregnant?

-• Are there brochures or other printed material that I can have?
+• Is there any information that I can take home with me?
 What websites do you recommend?

-Don't hesitate to ask other questions you have.
+Don't hesitate to ask other questions.

-Living with spontaneous coronary artery dissection (scad)?
+Living with spontaneous coronary artery dissection (SCAD)?

 Connect with others like you for support and answers to your questions in the Heart & Blood Health support group on Mayo Clinic Connect, a patient community.